error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/README.md

 This repository contains all Python scripts, datasets, and results generated as part of the research on the *Segmented Spacetime Theory*.
 It unifies **Mass Projection**, **π–φ Bridge**, **Bound Energy**, and other calculations into a consistent framework.

+- **commands.md** – Example CLI commands for `segspace_all_in_one.py` with explanations of each subcommand and ready-to-run bash examples.

+- **API.md** – Documentation of the available functions, parameters, and expected inputs/outputs for programmatic access to the repository’s tools.

+- **Estimators.md** – Descriptions of the statistical and physical estimators used in the analysis, including formulas and usage notes.

+- **Sources.md** – Provenance of all S2/Sgr A* datasets, primary literature links, archive references, and a step-by-step reproducibility guide.

+- **DATA_SOURCES.md** – Overview of all datasets used in the project, their formats, origin, and any preprocessing steps applied.

 ## Quick Start — best overall accuracy